 In today’s world, Italians drink coffee in almost a formal way, throwing back sly double espressos at multiple times of the day.
-The invention of the ‘Mocha Pot’ revolutionized the way Italians drink and prepare their coffee; it was created in 1933 by Alfonso Bialetti and is equivalent to Italian homes as the kettle is to Brits.
+The invention of the ‘Mocha Pot’ by Alfonso Bialetti revolutionized the way Italians drink their coffee.
+It is equivalent to Italian homes as the kettle is to Brits.
 Over the years its design has never changed which gives it a truly authentic feel.

 Coffee is so much a part of Italian culture that the idea of not drinking it is unheard of.

-Change the way you drink coffee today by understanding how it should be drunk.
-Seek out independent coffee stores nearby if you’re not in Italy itself, and discover a whole new world of coffee flavors that is segregated from big name brands.
+Change the way you drink coffee today by understanding how should drink it.
+Seek out independent coffee stores nearby if you’re not in Italy itself, and discover a whole new world of coffee flavors that have nothing to do with big name brands.
 Here is a list of some irresistible Italian style coffee shops that could be near you, waiting to be discovered!

 London – Bar Italia! -> http://www.baritaliasoho.co.uk

 New York – Zibetto Espresso! -> http://www.zibettoespresso.com